sy-han/C/README.md

 # C
-Some tasks/homework written in C.
+## Some tasks/homework written in C.
-I've editted so many times.This project is for  recording a little beginner's learning.
+I've editted so many times.
+This project is for  recording a little beginner's learning.